-- Check under the vehicle to see if the cable is visible. - If it's not visible, see "Secondary Latch System" following.
+- 1. Check under the vehicle to see if the cable is visible. - 2.
+If it's not visible, see Secondary Latch System on page 5-82.

 If it is visible, first try to tighten the cable by turning the folding wrench clockwise until you hear two clicks or feel it skip twice.
 You cannot over-tighten the cable.